Xiaoxuan Ma

 Research

-My research interest lies at the intersection of computer vision and computer graphics, with a special focus on Digital Humans.
+My research interest lies at the intersection of computer vision, computer graphics, and machine learning, with a special focus on 🤖 💃🏻 Human Digitization.
 Specifically, I am dedicated to developing innovative algorithms for the reconstruction, animation, and generation of realistic 3D human avatars.
-These efforts have broad applications in AI-Generated Content (AIGC), augmented and virtual reality (VR/AR), and, ultimately, the metaverse.
-My long-term research goal is to democratize the creation and utilization of digital content, facilitating more immersive and interactive experiences.
+These efforts have broad applications in AI-Generated Content (AIGC), as well as augmented and virtual reality (VR/AR).
+I am also passionate about applying computer vision techniques to scientific research, i.e. CV for science, to uncover new insights and drive innovation across various scientific domains.
+In particular, I am studying AI-assisted wildlife understanding, especially for non-human primates 🦍, while promoting animal welfare.
+My ultimate research goal is to construct a dynamic digital twin of this 3D world, where humans, animals, and their environments are digitized, interacted and brought to life in a virtual realm.

 Fortunately, I have the privilege to collaborate with Principal Researcher Dr. Chunyu Wang from MSRA on the human digitalization work and spent wonderful time at MSRA IM Group.
-In addition, I have the privilege to collaborate with Prof. Yixin Zhu from PKU and Prof. Federico Rossano from UCSD on the 🦍 wildlife animal welfare work.
+In addition, I have the privilege to collaborate with Prof. Yixin Zhu from PKU and Prof. Federico Rossano from UCSD on the 🦍 AI-assisted wildlife understanding.

 Selected projects